Statistical Properties of the King Wen Sequence: An Anti-Habituation Structure That Does Not Improve Neural Network Training: Experimental Evaluation

 \section{Experimental Evaluation}

 We test the hypothesis that the King Wen sequence's anti-habituation properties improve neural network training.
-We conduct three experiments using Karpathy's autoresearch framework, which runs fixed-duration (5-minute) training experiments on a small GPT language model and evaluates using validation bits per byte (val\_bpb; lower is better).
+We conduct three experiments using the autoresearch framework---Karpathy's lightweight experiment runner, together with an MLX port for the Apple Silicon experiments (Appendix~\ref{app:code})---which runs fixed-duration (5-minute) training experiments on a small GPT language model and evaluates using validation bits per byte (val\_bpb; lower is better).